 David Stanley Gebhard Past Award Winners

-The eleventh David Stanley Gebhard Award winners were announced at the MNSAH annual meeting on March 13, 2019, at the Minnesota Humanities Center in St. Paul.
-The judging was lively and kind of a nail-biter.
+The eleventh David Stanley Gebhard Award winners were announced at the MNSAH annual meeting on March 21, 2018 at the Minnesota Humanities Center in St. Paul.
 There was a tie for first place in the book award category.
 The awards went to:

 - Brian McMahon for The Ford Century in Minnesota (University of Minnesota Press), how the Ford Motor Company transformed Minnesota over the past 100 years.